 Greenhouse gas emissions

-Trostre Works ISO14001 accredited Environmental Management System details all process aspects and impacts, including those associated with all our Greenhouse Gas (GHG) emissions.
+Trostre Works ISO14001 certified Environmental Management System details all process aspects and impacts, including those associated with all our Greenhouse Gas (GHG) emissions.
 The business operates a UK ETS GHG permit and is externally audited each year as part of the ETS allowance scheme.

 Key focus areas for reduction in GHGs relate to the efficient use of all direct emission sources, such as natural gas and F-gases, as well as indirect emission sources from imported electricity.
 Specific 2021-22 priorities include;